Skip to main content

 • There are several different types of IOLs available.

-• Standard IOLs are covered by insurance, safe, and effective.
+• Standard IOLs are covered by insurance, and are safe and effective.

 • Premium IOLs often cost thousands more but can offer more independence from glasses.

 A cataract is a clouding of the eye’s natural lens.
-The lens is a structure tucked deep inside the eye that helps us focus our vision on objects near and far.
-Natural lenses start out clear when we’re young, but they can cloud over as we age.
+The lens is a structure tucked deep inside the eye that helps you focus your vision on objects near and far.
+Natural lenses start out clear when you’re young, but they can cloud over as you get older.

 A 3D illustration of a cataract highlighting the pupil and clouded lens (cataract).